Advanced Placement (AP) Exams

 Advanced Placement (AP) courses offer college-level curriculum to high school students.
 ETHS offers AP courses that are connected directly to a wide variety of college majors and careers.
 Most colleges and universities in the U.S. offer college credit, placement out of introductory courses, or both, for qualifying AP exam scores.
 Illinois law requires public colleges and universities in Illinois to grant college course credit for AP exams with a score of 3 or higher.

+Every student is expected to take the AP exam in May.
 Taking AP is a sign that a student has chosen the most rigorous classes ETHS has to offer.
 AP exams are given at ETHS over a two-week period in May.
 ETHS students who complete an AP course receive a 1.0 point increase to their grade.

 AP Course Fee & Fee Payment